A recent transparency report from a

 - Email addresses

-- How long they have used the service
+- How long users have used the

-- Some people want a VPN simply to unblock blocked content at work or school.
+- Some people want a

 - Ex-pats want to be able to connect to a server back home.